salesquickkshipnj/AgentWorks/logicloom-v2/src/content/blog/n8n-vs-zapier.md

 When you are small, Zapier is great.
-But as soon as you hit 50,000 tasks per month, the bill becomes a second mortgage...
+But as soon as you hit 50,000 tasks per month, the bill becomes a second mortgage.

+We recently migrated a client from a $1,500/mo Zapier bill to a $40/mo self-hosted n8n instance.
+Here is the architecture breakdown.